Society Finances

 Understanding the basics

-Understanding your Student Group’s finances is key to your success throughout the academic year.
+Understanding the finances of your society is key to your success through the academic year.

 The Treasurer is the primary lead for the financial management of your society, however it is the responsibility of all committee members to have at least a basic awareness of their groups finances.

-The FAQ's below expand to give you more specific information about different areas connected to finance.
+The FAQ's below give you more specific information about different areas connected to finances:

 The money in your account rolls over each year and can be spent on things that have the potential to benefit all members of your society.
 There are a couple of restrictions on what you can buy - you can check these with your coordinator.